X-Dusks-X/X-Dusks-X/README.md

 - Hello 👋
 - I’m Alex.
 I'm currently trying to improve my skill in programming by working on projects.
-My main language C#, but I can also learn other languages if I am given time and a little bit of help.
+I can currently code in Java and C#, but I want to learn C++ soon.
 - I'm currently interested in game development, but I don't mind working on other projects if people want my help.
-- I’m going to study computer science at university soon (probably next year) and then try to get a job in the game development industry.
+- I'm currently studying computer science at the University of Salford.
+In my free time, I either try and look for new projects to help out on or I work on current projects I have.
 - You can reach me either on discord at X_Dusks_X#2703 or write me an email at alex.mihai.200424@gmail.com.
 I am looking forward to meeting you. 👋

 <!---